 I’m writing this post on the plane en route back from spending the last five days at Business Mastery with Tony Robbins in Palm Beach Florida.
 It was the most intense conference I’ve ever experienced with five 12–15 hour days (with only one break per day) – I felt like I was drinking from a fire hose the whole time.

 The reason for the long days is Tony believes in learning through total immersion so that you and 1000+ people leave knowing exactly how to take your business to the next level.

-In this post I want to share some key takeaways from the experience for you and some lessons I’ve distilled from it.
+In this post, I want to share some key takeaways from the experience for you and some lessons I’ve distilled from it.

-Many people know Tony Robbins as THE motivational guru and while he is that, he is also a very successful businessman worth over $500million and owner of 20+ companies.
+Many people know Tony Robbins as THE motivational guru and while he is that, he is also a very successful businessman worth over $ 500 million and owner of 20+ companies.

 How much does it cost tho?

-Prices can range but we paid $5,000 for it the first time I went.
+Prices can vary but we paid $5,000 for it the first time I went.
 I’ve been given the opportunity to go several times with Shopify as part of winning the Build a Business competition in Jan 2017 and 2018.
 More on that below…

 First off, Tony Robbins is the most incredible speaker and storyteller I’ve ever experienced; I saw that at Unleash The Power Within (another event) and again at Business Mastery.
 It takes a true talent to have an audience of 1,500 people hanging on your every word for hours at a time.
 In fact, when he was on stage it was like time ceased to exist.

-While he motivates the crowd to believe anything is possible, he drives home the fact that without discipline and hard work you will not get anywhere.
+While he motivates the crowd to believe anything is possible, he drives home the fact that without discipline and hard work, you will not get anywhere.